 Oregon Woman Sues J&J, Alleges Corrective Surgeries from Physiomesh

 October 12, 2017 – An Oregon woman who claims she developed severe injuries that required multiple corrective surgeries after receiving Physiomesh has filed a products liability lawsuit against J&J. The complaint was initially filed in the U.S. District Court for the District of Oregon, and subsequently transferred to the Physiomesh MDL in Georgia.

 What Is Physiomesh Flexible Composite Mesh?

-Physiomesh is a sterile, low profile, flexible composite mesh designed to repair hernias and other fascial deficiencies.
-Polypropylene is the same material that Ethicon makes their transvaginal mesh and bladder slings from, except that it contains an absorbable film coating on each side which is composed of slightly different compounds.
+Physiomesh is a sterile, low-profile, flexible composite mesh designed to repair hernias and other fascial deficiencies.
+Polypropylene is the same material that makes their Ethicon transvaginal mesh and bladder slings, except that it contains an absorbable film coating on each side which is composed of slightly different compounds.

 This action affects the following product codes: PHY0715R, PHY1015V, PHY1515Q, PHY1520R, PHY1520V, PHY2025V, PHY2030R, PHY2535V, PHY3035R and PHY3050R.

 Hernia Patch Complications